pyscaffold/pyscaffold/docs/index.rst

     putup my_project

-This will create a new subdirectory ``my_project`` and serve you a project setup with git repository, setup.py, document and test folder ready for some serious coding.
+This will create a new subdirectory called *my_project*, inside which you will find a git repository, *setup.py*, and the folders *document* and *test*, ready for some serious coding.

 Type ``putup -h`` to learn about more configuration options.
 PyScaffold assumes that you have `Git  <http://git-scm.com/>`_ installed and set up on your PC,